mrcgibb9876-hash/steam-shader-compiler/README.md

 ## FAQ

-**Do I need to run this more than once?**
-Run it again after a GPU driver update (which invalidates old pipeline caches), after installing a new game, or whenever you notice stutter returning.

-**Will it hurt performance if the cache is already compiled?**
+**Does this replace Steam's built-in shader pre-caching?**
+No — they complement each other.
+Steam's system downloads community-recorded `.foz` packs and replays them automatically.
+This tool replays the `.foz` files recorded from *your own sessions*, on demand, and gives you manual control over when and how the replay runs.
+Both are worth having.

+**Will running this twice cause any harm?**
-No. `fossilize_replay` skips pipelines already in the cache.
-Subsequent runs are very fast.
+No. `fossilize_replay` skips pipelines that are already compiled in the driver cache.
+Re-running after games are already compiled is fast and safe.

-**What about the shader caches Steam downloads automatically?**
-Those are Valve's pre-built packs targeted at popular GPU families.
-This tool *complements* them — it compiles the shaders you've actually encountered, on your actual hardware, which Steam's packs may not fully cover.

 **Is it safe to run while Steam is open?**
 Yes.
 The `.foz` source files are only read, never modified.
-The compiled pipeline cache is written atomically by the Vulkan driver.
+The compiled pipeline cache is written by the Vulkan driver.

-**Why not just use the `shader_pre_caching` option in Steam?**
-Steam's pre-caching only runs on game launch and download, compiles against a generic GPU target, and can't be triggered manually.
-This tool gives you full control — run it on demand, pick your GPU, choose your thread count, and compile only the games you want.
+**Why do I need to re-run after a driver update?**
+Compiled pipeline binaries are specific to your GPU driver version.
+A driver update invalidates the previously compiled cache, and the pipelines need to be replayed again against the new driver.

+**My game still stutters after compiling.
+Why?**
+`fossilize_replay` can only compile pipelines that have been recorded in your `.foz` files.
+Areas of a game you haven't played yet won't have their pipelines recorded, so stutter can still occur when you first enter new content.
+Playing further and re-running the tool will cover more of the game over time.

 ---